GiovanniCst/Integration-script-Schedulatore-Docfinance/README.md

 ## Contatti

-For further info, contact the author
+For further info, contact the author at g dot costantini at gmail dot com